Creator guide

 Client approval checkpoints for AI video workflows before revisions become expensive

-Decision page for client-facing creators
+For client-facing creators

 Use client approval checkpoints in AI video workflows.
+Review direction, revisions, and delivery status before the project drifts off course.

 Lock direction earlierReduce surprise revisions late in project